ethann-shen/Spatio-Temporal/GA Schools/GA-Education-Analysis.md

+# Introduction

 This project seeks to predict the average graduation rate of high schools in each county in GA.
+I present 5 models, four of which are SAR and CAR models that take into account the spatial autocorrelation of each county.
+Then, I perform diagnostics on each of the models to see which one is the best at predicting the average graduation rate of each county, while taking into account the spatial autocorrelation that is present.

 # Data